 Hungary lies in central Europe and is isolated by the land borders with Slovakia (north), Romania (east), Serbia (south), Croatia (southwest), Slovenia (west), Austria (northwest) and Ukraine (northeast).
 Hungary has a rich traditional culture that especially reflects on its buildings.
 Architecturally the country is considered as a real treasure because of the mix of Roman, Turkish and Hungarian cultures that created many interesting places to visit in Hungary.

+There are many largest cities to visit in Hungary.
 You can find basically everything in the country, starting from Roman ruins, medieval streets, baroque churches, neoclassical grand buildings and Turkish thermal bathhouses.
-The best thing is that these buildings can be seen and visited in almost all cities of Hungary.
+The best thing is that these buildings can be seen and visited in almost all cities in Hungary.

-Even though Hungary is a quite small country in central Europe, it has stunning sceneries that can easily compete with other European countries that are well-known for the most beautiful sceneries.
-If you travel around Hungary, you will see so many gentle landscapes and grand hills that will make you want to run to the top and enjoy great scenery.
+Even though Hungary is a quite small country in central Europe.
+There are many places to see in Hungary.
+It has stunning sceneries that can easily compete with other European countries that are well-known for the most beautiful sceneries.
+If you travel around you’ll find many beautiful places to go in Hungary, you will see so many gentle landscapes and grand hills that will make you want to run to the top and enjoy great scenery.
 Also, Hungary can amaze everyone with its authentic countryside flatlands and woods where you can take stunning photos, enjoy tranquility and nature sounds.

 However, travel to Hungary isn’t all about sightseeing.
-There are lots of other things to do such as taste unique and delicious traditional Hungarian cuisine that can compete with other well-known European countries’ cuisines such as Italian or French.
+There are many places in Hungary and also lots of other things to do such as taste unique and delicious traditional Hungarian cuisine that can compete with other well-known European countries’ cuisines such as Italian or French.
 So too can do Hungarian wine: travel to Eger and Villany to taste the best rich of flavor red wine, or visit Badacsony and Tokaj for a honey-sweet white wine.

 Hungary is a very dynamic country which offers you tranquility, amazing sights, always delicious food and tasty wine that is definitely worth visiting.
 Don’t waste your time, take a look what Hungary can offer you.